 AM declares that he has no competing interests.

-Dr Atul Metha would like to gratefully acknowledge Dr Martina Murphy, Dr Marc Zumberg, and Dr Rebecca Fischer Connor, the previous contributors to this monograph.
-MZ declares that he is medical director for NCF Diagnostics and DNA Technologies, as well as serving as a consultant for Alexion Pharmaceutics.
-MM and RFC declare that they have no competing interests.
+Dr Atul Mehta would like to gratefully acknowledge Dr Martina Murphy, Dr Marc Zumberg, and Dr Rebecca Fischer Connor, previous contributors to this topic.

 Internal Medicine Instructor

 Member of Evidence Based Medicine Unit

 CA declares that he has no competing interests.

 JM declares that he has no competing interests.